SitecorePowerShell/Book/contributor-guide.md

 .
 C:\inetpub\wwwroot\Console\Setup-Folders.ps1
 ```
 8. Compile the solution in Visual Studio
- - Because SPE supports Sitecore 7+, you'll need to unload the `Cognfide.PowerShell.Sitecore7` project or setup the reference path for Sitecore 7.x libraries.
-We'll see that later on in this tutorial.
 9. Sync Sitecore items with the Windows PowerShell script as an Administrator
 ```
 .
 C:\inetpub\wwwroot\Console\Setup-Module.ps1